getdish/dish/docs/plan.md

       1. Generated or contractor-written highly SEO optimized Listicles
       2. Data-driven insight posts on our beautiful map if we can
       3. ?
 Think of other good "content verticals"

-In terms of tech, we'll need to work another month to two max to really get a feel for where we are, how confident we feel on where we can get to.

-Here's what we've roughly talked about doing:

-1. iOS App with one screen for: Map, Search, Explore Dishes (needs a lot)
-2. Backend that crawls a wide variety of things for powering apps
-3. Vet a lot of things difficulty:
-   1. (crawling, search, map/exploration, filtering, ratings accuracy, images)

 ---